JCSDA-internal/eva-docs/doc/getting_started/eva_design_principles.md

 ## Custom reading, unified backend

 Data comes in many different formats with different properties.
 For example, when evaluating a data assimilation system, data in observation space would need to be evaluated at the same time as gridded increments and statistics written to a log file.
 In eva, data ingest classes can be constructed for data of any type, but to ensure consistency these readers are required to translate data into a common eva data structure.
+Since the data structure is the same regardless of the starting point a single set of classes can be used to plot data from different sources.

 In eva [Xarray](https://docs.xarray.dev/en/stable/) is chosen for this backend data structure.
 Xarray has much support for Earth science applications and is integrated with cloud technologies such as Dask.